 SCOPE

-Track 2: AI in Education, Pedagogy, and Learning Analytics
+Track 2: Intelligent Learning Systems, Educational Data Mining, and Learning Analytics

-Track 3: Applied Linguistics, Language Technologies, and Communication
+Track 3: Computational Linguistics, Natural Language Processing, and AI-mediated Communication

 SASL

-Track 4: Mathematical and Foundational Frameworks for AI-Driven Interdisciplinary Research
+Track 4: Mathematical Modelling, Computational Optimization, and Foundational AI Frameworks

 SASL